Transcranial Magnetic Stimulation (TMS) Therapy

-TMS has been approved in the U.S. for just over 10 years and so far, there are no reported lasting negative effects associated with the treatment.
+TMS has been approved in the U.S. since 2008 and so far, there are no reported lasting negative effects associated with the treatment.

-However, it is important to remember that this treatment is relatively young at 10+ years old, so there simply has not been enough time to study the long-term effects.
-With time and more research, understanding on the long-term effects will improve.
+However, it is important to remember that this treatment is relatively young, so there simply has not been enough time to study the long-term effects.
+With time and more research, understanding of the long-term effects will improve.

 Who cannot get TMS